18-year-old set on fire in the Bronx, suspect on the run: Police

 An 18-year-old man was left in critical condition just after 3 p.m. on Wednesday, after a male suspect poured gasoline on the victim, lit a match and set him on fire.

-According to police, the incident happened after a dispute inside a building on Woodycrest Avenue in the Highbridge section of the Bronx.
+According to police, the incident happened after a dispute on the fifth floor of a building on Woodycrest Avenue in the Highbridge section of the Bronx.

+Officials say it was a verbal dispute gone bad between the suspect and victim.

+They say the victim doesn't live in the building and that the suspect was already on the fifth floor when the victim walked in.

 ----------